MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/device-onboarding-sccm.md

     ![Configuration Manager showing successful deployment with no errors.](../media/sccm-deployment.png)

-### Check that the devices are compliant with the Microsoft 365 Endpoint data loss prevention service
+### Check that the devices are compliant with the Endpoint data loss prevention service

 You can set a compliance rule for configuration item in System Center 2012 R2 Configuration Manager to monitor your deployment.